IAC logo The world of non-commercial film and A-V Events Diary Search

 They support general articles on web design for film-making and AV club websites which begin here.

 [Weebly frequently update and improve their system.
-These pages are based on tests in November 2010.]
+These notes are based on March 2015.]

 Company Limited by Guarantee No. 00269085.
 Registered Charity No. 260467.
 Authors' views are not necessarily those of the Institute of Amateur Cinematographers.
 Website hosted by Merula.
 JavaScripts by JavaScript Source.
 Menu by Live Web Institute.
-Art work by Miss Jo Black.
+Art work by Tony Kendle.